WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 .. class:: abstract

    Pyvis is a Python module that enables visualizing and interactively manipulating network graphs in the Jupyter notebook, or as a standalone web application.
 Pyvis is built on top of the powerful and mature VisJS JavaScript library, which allows for fast and responsive interactions while also abstracting away the low-level JavaScript and HTML.
 This means that elements of the rendered graph visualization, such as node/edge attributes can be specified within Python and shipped to the JavaScript layer for VisJS to render.
 This declarative approach makes it easy to quickly draft up graph visualizations to begin exploring relationships in data.
 In addition, Pyvis offers a wide variety of customizability like the ability to assign visual node and edge properties such as colors, sizes, and hover tooltips.
 The front-end physics engine is also configurable from a Python interface, allowing for the fine-tuning of a Graph layout.
-The interactivity and ease of use makes Pyvis a powerful tool for any data exploration project, which we will demonstrate by visualizing a simple experiment involving the relationships between the musical artists in a user’s Spotify library.
+In this paper, we outline the various use cases of Pyvis with examples to demonstrate features applicable to any analysis workflow.
+A brief overview of Pyvis' implementation will also be presented to present how a front-end binding is accomplished through simple Pyvis calls.

 .. class:: keywords